Otherness— Black Hair

 What was worse—acknowledging her or being further pushed into the locker’s cold metal, possibly opening said cut under the worst case?

 “Hey, what’s going on?”
 The same voice from this morning: Kaiyle.
 She moved between Mai and this blonde, separating them.
-She gave no hint of recognition to the other girl, though Mai saw an almost glare from the blonde.
+She gave no hint of recognition to the other girl, though Mai saw a glare from the blonde.
 A small crowd had assembled—first day of school, so they were quick to give attention to any sort of drama.

 “I wasn’t talking to you.
 Get out of the way.”